 Mobility as a Service (Maas) is Shaping the Future of the Fleet Management Software

-The role of fleet management is changing as the transportation landscape now includes a broader than ever selection of fleets – ride-hailing vehicles, shared cars, scooters, e-bikes.
-This adds new dimensions and higher complexity to fleet management software, which is no longer only about running a fleet of freight vehicles and managing the cargo.
-It is about the mobility of the individual and finding the most suitable path from point A to point B.
+The role of fleet management is changing as the transportation landscape now includes a broader than ever selection of fleets – ride-hailing vehicles, shared cars, scooters, or e-bikes.
+This adds new dimensions and higher complexity to fleet management software, which is no longer reduced to running a fleet of freight vehicles and managing cargo.
+Its scope now also includes the mobility of the individual and finding the most suitable path from point A to point B.

 As the need to own a vehicle is in decline – with 39% of respondents saying access to mobility is necessary, but owning a vehicle is not – the number of carpools in need of fleet management software will continue to grow.
 Mobility as a Service (MaaS) will revolutionize how the fleet management industry operates and facilitates the delivery and dispatch of assets.

 - Fleet Management Software in the Mobility Era

 - Fleet Management – From Freight Fleet to Mixed Carpools

 - What is Mobility as a Service (MaaS)?